PearceTech335/Noctis-Edge/README.md

 **Security Through Exposure**

-Noctis Edge is a Python-based, AI-assisted penetration testing platform built with a strong focus on **local execution, data sovereignty, and operational security**.
+Noctis Edge is a Python-based, AI-assisted vulnerability exposure and testing platform built with a strong focus on **local execution, data sovereignty, and operational security**.

-Unlike cloud-dependent security platforms, **Noctis Edge runs entirely on the local machine**.
+Unlike cloud-dependent security platforms, **Noctis Edge runs entirely on your local machine**.
 All scanning, analysis, LLM-assisted testing, CVE validation, reporting, and evidence generation are performed on-device, ensuring that **no target data, credentials, vulnerability findings, or client-sensitive information ever leaves the host system**.

 The platform conducts automated, LLM-guided penetration testing against a target environment, collects and verifies findings, generates professional HTML reports, and can optionally validate CVEs using Metasploit modules or locally generated probe scripts.